Kodak, Apple patent fight to remain in bankruptcy court

-NEW YORK (Reuters) - Apple Inc lost on Thursday a bid to transfer its patent dispute with Eastman Kodak Co out of bankruptcy court, a move that could have complicated the photography company’s plan to sell the technology.
+NEW YORK, July 26 (Reuters) - Apple Inc lost on Thursday a bid to transfer its patent dispute with Eastman Kodak Co out of bankruptcy court, a move that could have complicated the photography company’s plan to sell the technology.

 U.S. District Judge George Daniels in Manhattan quashed Apple’s bid to have him take up the patent dispute instead of the bankruptcy judge to whom the lawsuit was assigned.